dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### Classes

 In TypeScript, classes are very similar to what other object-oriented programming languages provide.
-That is, a class is the contract definition of what functionality instances of this class (objects) will support.
+That is, a class is the contract definition of what is supported by the instances of this class (objects).
 Besides that, a class can also inherit functionality from other classes and even from interfaces (more on that in the next section).
+One feature that distinguishes classes in TypeScript from most of the other languages, is that classes support only a single constructor.
+Although this might sound limiting, we will see that by supporting optional parameters, TypeScript mitigates this limitation.

-To better understand the concept, let's start our project management program by defining the four classes shown in the following diagram.
+To better understand these concepts, let's start creating our project management program by defining the four classes shown in the following diagram.

 ![Class diagram of the project management program that will be created with TypeScript](https://cdn.auth0.com/blog/typescript-intro/class-diagram.jpg)